zama-ai/bounty-program/README.md

 ### How often new bounties are added to the list?
 The list of bounties is updated every quarter.
 Season 0 was launched during Q4-2022.

-### What if my submission includes code that is patented?
-We usually encourage to submit code that is not patented.
-That said, we understand the difficulty of evaluating if a piece of code includes patents or not.
-We invite you to read our terms and conditions and to contact us if anything is unclear or if you have any more questions at: bounty@zama.ai.

 ### How long will it take to get my submission reviewed?
 We review all submissions at the end of the quarter to decide who gets the bounties.